sswam/allemande/doc/guide.md

 8. The conductor rules are a bit more complex than described above.
 If in doubt, use @ mentions.

+## The Poke function

+When your message box is empty, the <i class="bi-send"></i> **Send** button changes into the <i class="bi-hand-index-thumb"></i> **Poke** button.

+Pressing **Poke** is often used to send an AI-written image prompt (like one from Illu) directly to an AI art model (like Jily).

+It can also prompt the AIs to continue the conversation among themselves, or get the next AI to respond if you don't have anything to add.

+**Poke** will usually trigger an AI to respond, except when two humans have been talking most recently.
+This is subject to change.

+In an empty chat room, you can press Poke to have a random AI start the conversation.
+Only certain characters will do this.

 ## How to use Tool Agents

 We have several agents that are not LLMs and do not fully understand natural language, such as search engines, programming tools, and AI image generators.
 When talking to these agents, say their name, then exactly what you want.
 Don't say anything else afterwards.
 For example: